Checkio-Game-Missions/checkio-empire-triangle-angles/info/story.md

-The most facets of crystals are triangle.
+Most of the facets on a crystal are triangle.
-Looks like we should learn more about this figure.
+Since these crystals are vital to our base, we should attempt to learn more about this shape.